 How did I navigate the EU travel restrictions and successfully travel 7 European countries as an American traveler?
 Check out my travel tips and what I did to prepare for travel during Covid-19, and traveled safely during Covid-19, on my 2021 Europe solo travel to make your Europe 2022 trip planning easy.

 Germany – one of the most densely populated countries that borders 9 countries, Germany is the largest national economy in Europe (if not the world) and a leader in climate and energy policies.

 Germany is also home to 51 UNESCO World Heritage Sites, the Romantic Road, over 2100 castles and 1,500 different beers, Bach, Beethoven, Brahms and Schumann, Volkswagen, BMW, Mercedes-Benz and Audi, approximately 20,000 castles, Oktoberfest, the Autobahn, wine, a free university system (even for non-Germans), over 300 kinds of bread and1,000 kinds of sausages, sauerkraut, the largest train station in Europe, the most zoos in the world, and world class cities like its capital, Berlin, and Munich, Hamburg, Cologne, Stuttgart and Frankfurt.

 The official language is German (of course), called Deutschland.

 How's Your German?

-Brush up on your German before your trip to Germany.
+Need any easy way to brush up on your German for your trip to Germany?

 Germany has been known as the country of poets and thinkers and has been shaped by major intellectual and popular European currents.
 For centuries Germany has influenced the world with its literature, science, music, cinema, philosophy, art and architectural contributions.
 They continue to hold traditional celebrations and festivals, like Oktoberfest and Day of German Unity, as well as the religious celebrations of Christmas and Easter.